Commercial Property Insurance

 2. Bundle your business property insurance with other policies

-One easy way to save money on your policy is to buy two types of insurance in a package.
+One easy way to save money on your policy is to buy two types of insurance in a combined package.
 A business owner’s policy (BOP) combines commercial property coverage and general liability insurance in one policy.
 It’s usually less expensive than buying property and liability coverage separately.

 A BOP typically provides coverage for: